frc971/971-Robot-Code/documentation/aos/docs/reference.md

 Timers allow events to be scheduled at some scheduled time.
 When you create a Timer via the `AddTimer` method on an `EventLoop`, you specify the function that will get called when the timer is triggered.
-In order to actually schedule an event on the timer you must call `Setup`.
-Calling `Setup` clears any existing state of the timer.
+In order to actually schedule an event on the timer you must call `Schedule`.
+Calling `Schedule` clears any existing state of the timer.
 You can either schedule a timer to be called once at a particular time in the future or schedule it to be called at a regular interval.

 When scheduled for a periodic interval, the timer will skip "extra" cycles if the next trigger would occur in the past.
 I.e., if your next trigger is